 “It shows that our footprint has really reached everywhere,” Rochman says.
 “There was certainly a time when people thought the Arctic was untouched wilderness, but that just isn’t the case, unfortunately.”

-It’s still unclear where these microplastics originated, says Liisa Jantunen, a co-author of the study.
+It’s still unclear where these microplastics originated, says Liisa Jantunen, a co-author of the study and an environmental chemist with Environment and Climate Change Canada.
 It is also unclear whether water, ice, or the atmosphere are the main transport pathways of these plastics.